Blingoose/e-commerce-api/README.md

 #### Sorting

-To sort the list of products based on a specific field in ascending or descending order, use the following endpoints:
+To sort the list of products based on a specific field in ascending or descending order, use the following:

 - `GET /products?sort={field}`:
   Retrieves a list of products sorted by a specific field (e.g. price, company, etc...) in ascending order.